salesforce/ctrl/README.md

 This code relies on [TensorFlow 1.14](https://www.tensorflow.org/install) and [fastBPE](https://github.com/glample/fastBPE).

 TensorFlow can be installed via `pip install tensorflow[-gpu]==1.14`. fastBPE installation instructions can be found in the GitHub repository linked above.
 We highly recommend experimenting within a virtualenv or Docker image.

+**For inference on PyTorch, please see the update on `Sep 23` at the top of this README.
+If you use PyTorch, you can skip Step 2.**

 2. Patch the `/usr/local/lib/python2.7/dist-packages/tensorflow_estimator/python/estimator/keras.py` (or equivalent, if installed elsewhere) by running